Culatello: Italy’s finest cured meat explained

 Black pigs from Parma

-Unlike Parma Ham, which comes from the inner thigh, Culatello is all about that posterior muscle.
+Unlike Prosciutto, which comes from the inner thigh, Culatello is all about that posterior muscle.

-To get a Culatello, you've got to "disassemble" the thigh, separating it from the already refined Parma Ham.
+To get a Culatello, you've got to disassemble the thigh, separating it from the already refined Prosciutto.

 To fully enjoy the incredible fragrance of the "King" of cured meats, you need to follow some special rules.